 Riemer Hess prepared a detailed, scathing complaint against Chloe’s insurance carrier, incorporating her comments along the way.
 Her attorneys promptly filed the case and set her expectations as to what would happen next.

 Chloe’s attorneys told her that, based on the facts of her case, they didn’t expect a fair settlement to be reached in the early stages of litigation.
-They anticipated that the insurer would make a lowball settlement offer – just to see if Chloe would bite at it.
+They anticipated that the insurer would make a lowball settlement offer.

 Riemer Hess assured Chloe that they would not recommend acceptance of any low, unfair settlement offer.
 They would be open to negotiations, but they would always be prepared to litigate through judgment to get Chloe what she deserved.